Kava-Labs/kava-proxy-service/architecture/PROXY_ROUTING.md

 When enabled, the column will have one of the following values:
 * `DEFAULT` - the request was routed to the backend defined in `PROXY_BACKEND_HOST_URL_MAP`
 * `PRUNING` - the request was routed to the backend defined in `PROXY_PRUNING_BACKEND_HOST_URL_MAP`

+Additionally, the actual URL to which the request is routed to is tracked in the `response_backend_route` column.